ibrahimpenekli/unity-macos-notarization/Packages/com.inscept.notarization/README.md

 For more information about notarization, see Apple’s documentation on [Notarizing macOS Software Before Distribution](https://developer.apple.com/documentation/security/notarizing_macos_software_before_distribution).

 ## Install via Unity Package Manager:
-* Add `"com.inscept.osx.notary": "https://github.com/ibrahimpenekli/unity-macos-notary.git#1.0.0"` to your project's package manifest file in dependencies section.
+* Add `"com.inscept.notarization": "https://github.com/ibrahimpenekli/unity-macos-notary.git#1.0.0"` to your project's package manifest file in dependencies section.
 * Or, `Package Manager > Add package from git URL...` and paste this URL: `https://github.com/ibrahimpenekli/unity-macos-notary.git#1.0.0`

 ## How to Use?